 Adjectives describe nouns and pronouns.
-Using adjectives to modify verbs, adverbs or other adjectives is not Standard English.
+Using adjectives (rather than adverbs) to modify verbs, adverbs or other adjectives is informal, and regarded by some grammarians as incorrect.

-- He behaves strange. (not Standard English) - He behaves strangely.
-(Standard English) - After a few lessons Tom sang real well. (not Standard English) - After a few lessons Tom sang really well.
-(Standard English)
+- He behaves strange.
+(Informal) - He behaves strangely.
+(Formal) - After a few lessons Tom sang real well.
+(Informal) - After a few lessons Tom sang really well.
+(Formal)